christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **c.
 1894–1595 BCE: The Amorite Kings of Babylon**

 The Amorites, a branch of the Scythian-Aryan migration, ruled Babylon from c.
 1894–1595 BCE.
 Hammurabi (c.
 1754 BCE) was a Dragon King.
 His title was "King of Babylon, King of the Four Quarters of the World."
-His name decodes to Hammu-rabi = "Great Protector" or "Great King."
-His Code was a divine mandate—the same psychological pacification software you identify in Christianity and Islam.
+His name decodes to Hammu-rabi = "Great Protector" or "Great King".
 The stele depicts Hammurabi receiving the laws from Shamash (the sun god), who is seated on a throne with flames emanating from his shoulders—the same iconography as the Mithraic and Sol Invictus cults.

 **c.
 1650–1550 BCE: The Hyksos**